Senate control hangs in balance with a few races undecided

-At least one race in Georgia is headed to a January runoff.
-Contests in three other states remain undecided, leaving the chamber now deadlocked 48-48.
+One race in Georgia is headed to a January runoff.
+A second contest in Georgia and races in North Carolina and Alaska remain undecided, leaving the chamber now deadlocked 48-48.
 An outcome may not be known until the new year.

 With the presidential race between President Donald Trump and Democrat Joe Biden also undecided, the Senate is in limbo because the vice president of the eventual winner’s party would serve as a tie-breaker in a split chamber.